Choumiko/SmartTrains/README.md

 ***
 Changelog
 ---
+2.0.4

+ - fixed error when activating a line while driving a train without a schedule

 2.0.3

  - removed the cargo output from the constant combinator.
 Use the vanilla trainstop to read the train contents instead
  - the passenger signal gets updated immediately
- - combinators should no longer update if the train isn't at the statin anymore
+ - combinators should no longer update if the train isn't at the station anymore

 2.0.2